Close Menu

 Q: What should I pack for late August in Japan?

 A: Pack lightweight and breathable clothing, a waterproof jacket or umbrella, comfortable shoes, sun protection, and a power adapter.
-(See Also: When Is the Best Time to Visit Doha?
-Discover The Perfect Season)
+(See Also: Best Time To Visit Amboseli?
+Wildlife Wonders)

 Q: Where should I go in late August in Japan?